You are not permitted to accept unauthorized employment. See below for the types of employment allowed for those holding F–1 Student status.

 The Student Employment Office can let you know what jobs are available.
 Go to the Student Employment Office, 72 Fifth Avenue, lower lobby, to apply, or visit the New School careers website.
 Note: Student worker positions designated as work study are a form of federal financial aid and are thus open only to U.S. citizens and permanent residents.

-Again, in all cases except for on-campus employment, be sure to obtain written authorization from the Department of Homeland Security or ISS first.
+Again, in all cases except for on-campus employment, be sure to obtain written authorization from the Department of Homeland Security or International Student and Scholar Services (ISSS) first.

 CPT is off-campus work in your field of study that is considered "an integral part of an established curriculum."
-A request for authorization for curricular practical training must be made to an advisor from International Student Services.
+A request for authorization for curricular practical training must be made to an ISSS advisor.
 The objective of CPT is academic development, not employment, and students must register for internship credit.

 This type of employment must also be directly related to the student's field of study but is limited to a maximum of 12 full months for each higher degree.
 Students generally accept this type of employment after completing their programs of study, but some also engage in OPT before completing their program.
 In either situation, OPT is limited to a maximum of 12 months.

 F-1 students may be eligible to work or intern for a recognized international organization.
-Students must obtain prior authorization from ISS and the U.S. Citizenship and Immigration Services (USCIS) before working at an international organization.
+Students must obtain authorization from ISSS and U.S. Citizenship and Immigration Services (USCIS) before working at an international organization.

 Change Address (PDF)